imjoseangel/microservice-arquitecture/README.md

 ### 3.2.1.4 Compliance as Code - Chef Git Structure

-Simple, the recommendation is to keep the structure given by [dev-sec](https://github.com/dev-sec).
-For internal developments, we should keep the same.
+The recommendation is to keep the structure given by [dev-sec](https://github.com/dev-sec).
+For internal developments, we should maintain the same structure.

 We can keep different environments, but initially better to have a common one.